-- [17] The same applies as regards the disciplinary provisions in the Building Act. - [18] It must also be noted that the Board has jurisdiction only with regard to "the conduct of a licensed building practitioner" and with respect to the grounds for discipline set out in s 317 of the Act.
-It cannot investigate matters outside of those grounds, does not have any jurisdiction over contractual matters and cannot deal with or resolve disputes.
+- [15] The same applies as regards the disciplinary provisions in the Building Act. - [16] It must also be noted that the Board has jurisdiction only with regard to "the conduct of a licensed building practitioner" and with respect to the grounds for discipline set out in s 317 of the Act.
+It cannot investigate matters outside of those grounds, does not have any jurisdiction over contractual matters and cannot deal with or resolve disputes between a complainant and the person who is the subject of the complaint.